Moqume/Background-Manager-WP/readme.txt

 * Public BETA release of the plugin

 == Upgrade Notice ==

+= 1.1 =
+Version 1.1 introduces many new features, including the ability to re-order images, detach/remove images, and much more.
+Before upgrading, it is recommended to make a backup of your current database.

 = 1.0.14 =
 New: Override Image Sets by Post Tags or Categories; Download Images by URL (with Flickr support); Copy existing Media Library images; Import a local (server) directory